 Stay up-to-date with our monthly e-newsletter and email updates.

-Amanda Alexander, Instructional Superintendent, District of Columbia Public Schools
+Amanda Alexander, Deputy Chief of Schools, District of Columbia Public Schools

-Betty Feng, Federal Practice - Manager, Deloitte Consuting LLP
+Betty Feng, Federal Practice - Manager, Deloitte Consulting LLP

 Adam Levner, Executive Director, Critical Exposure (Ex Officio)

 Anjali Nagpaul, Capacity-Building Specialist, Fair Chance

 Aimee Peoples, Human Rights Officer, DC Office of Human Rights

 Rebecca Renard, Executive Director, CONTRA-TIEMPO

 Adam is the Executive Director and Co-Founder of Critical Exposure.
 Previously, Adam worked as a fifth grade teacher and then as a community organizer with Stand for Children, where he led successful reform efforts at the local and state level that resulted in over $20 million annually in additional revenue for the severely under-funded Prince George’s County, MD school district.
 Adam has also worked as an education consultant for the Center for Community Change and as a freelance photographer.
 Adam attended Tufts University and received a Nonprofit Management Executive Certificate from the Georgetown University Center for Public & Nonprofit Leadership.
 Named one of the Youth Empowerment Coalition’s “Leading Young Change-Makers,” Adam has been profiled in the National Journal, the Baltimore Sun, Roll Call, and Tufts University Magazine.
 Adam is a member of the Board of Directors of Leadership Greater Washington.